vinzycodes/lavera-landingpage/README.md

 # lavera-landingpage
-Click the "CODE" button and "DOWNLOAD AS ZIP" to download the files
+Click the "CODE" button and "DOWNLOAD ZIP" to download the files.